 - White (including Middle Eastern origin)

-*Prior to 2016, this category was presented as Asian, Asian American, or Pacific Islander.
+*Prior to 2016, this category was Asian, Asian American, or Pacific Islander.

-- Students may select all that apply to them.
-In prior years, they were asked only to select one option.
+- Students may select all options that apply.
+In prior years, they were asked to select one option.

 - Students who identify as both “Hispanic” and another race are reported as “Hispanic.”